 - There’s an error in the codes or data.

-- If there’s dual coverage, the benefits covered by each need to be coordinated.
+- If there’s dual coverage, all benefits covered need coordination.

 - The deadline to file the claim has already passed.